ngs-official/fake-token-grab/README.md

 **More:** <br />
 * You can contact me on Discord and Telegram at J0HAN#6805 and @johan_real respectively
 * How does this work?
 Well basically the start of a user's Discord token is their user ID in Base64, and the rest of the token is just randomly generated.
-When users check their token they will see that it starts the same as the token you 'grabbed' and will get creeped out (as I doubt they'll look at the whole thing)
+When users check their token they will see that it starts the same as the token you 'grabbed' and will get creeped out (as I highly doubt they'll look at the whole thing)
-* Oh yeah make sure all the files are in one folder with no other files in it (of course this facade is instantly broken once they realise it's fake)
+* Oh yeah make sure all the files are in one folder with no other files in it
 * Probably won't update this, my main project will be 'JOHAN NUKER' (https://github.com/ngs-official/johan-nuker) <br />

 *Your prefix may not be '!', instead use whatever prefix you put in the 'config.txt' file's second line